 - Affiliate Marketing- even if you don’t sell directly on Amazon, you can make money through its affiliate marketing program.
 Many bloggers or dropshipping sellers make 30% passive income just from using this tactic.

 - Traffic- Amazon is the king of getting traffic.
 Whatever you sell, your product won’t be lacking any traffic.
 The website gets over 200 million monthly views so they are enough to help you with exposure

 - Premium services- There are premium services Amazon can handle for you just like handling your storage, packaging & shipping it ready for you.
 This makes it easier for you to run your online dropshipping business.

 Here are some cons of Amazon:

-- Branding- because you are not running on your own website, it is difficult to take the credit for yourself.
-There are also stories where Amazon destroyed businesses that either didn’t sell any of their products or those who sold lots of them.
+- Branding – because you are not running on your own website, it is difficult to take credit for yourself.
+There are also stories where Amazon destroyed businesses that either didn’t sell any of their products or those that sold lots of them.

 Pros of Shopify:

 - E-Commerce Tools – Just like WordPress is great for blog websites, Shopify is great for e-commerce sites.
 You have different kinds of tools that are very helpful in building your online store.
 This makes it easier for you versus building it from scratch.